 Other great tours available in Fort Lauderdale which give you the chance to see manatees up close are:

-One of the best places to see manatees in Fort Lauderdale is at George English Park.
+I’d personally say that the best place to see manatees in Fort Lauderdale is at George English Park.

 George English Park is a large recreational park with so many different things to do.
 It’s perfect for the whole family.